 - Identify assets - The first step in the process is identifying your assets.
 In other words, you need to define what you want to protect.
 To do this, you’ll need to identify and inventory all your IT assets including your systems, data, applications, users, and business processes.

-- Document security controls - With the above in mind, the next step in building your risk posture is documenting all the security controls you have in place to protect and reduce the risk relating to each asset.
+- Document security controls - With the above in mind, the next step in building your security posture is documenting all the security controls you have in place to protect and reduce the risk relating to each asset.

 - Be realistic about who will be targeted - Once you’ve documented your assets and security controls, you’ll need to identify those persons who are more likely to be targeted.
 This is simply because the human element is often thought of as the weakest link in the cybersecurity chain.
 After all, people on your team can be influenced by social engineering or phishing attacks to divulge sensitive information, which could make your system vulnerable to attack.